-It's not the first time the Giro has started abroad, and it likely won't be the last
+It's not the first time the Tour has started abroad, and it likely won't be the last

 For decades, Grand Tours have offered out their opening stages, also known as Grands Départs, to other countries.
 The deals come as an opportunity to gain international exposure, as well as boosted income for the race organisers, who earn a fee for ‘selling’ the event.

 The fees for hosting a Grand Tour start vary depending on place and plans.
-It was reported that the deal for last year’s Vuelta Grand Départ was around €7 million, while this year's start in Bulgaria for the Giro will net RCS Sport about €10 million.
+It was reported that the deal for last year’s Vuelta Grand Départ was around €7 million, while this year's start in Bulgaria for the Giro netted RCS Sport about €10 million.
 Historically, these costs have ballooned, once extra measures like security, road works, and other logistics have been accounted for.

 For a previous Giro foreign start in 2022, for example, the Hungarian government put aside €24 million to host the race.
 These costs can end up even more expensive for the more well-known Tour de France; in 2014, the UK’s Tour Grand Départ rose from an initial £4.2 million fee paid to the organiser ASO up to £29.4 million for the hosts.